 Conductor is an organic marketing solution focused on intent mapping that offers good ROI tracking.
 Unfortunately, it can’t analyze existing content.

-MarketMuse uses artificial intelligence to help marketers measure and improve the quality of their content.
+MarketMuse is a great content optimization system.
+It uses artificial intelligence to help marketers measure and improve the quality of their content.
 It offers a suite of applications to support the research, creation, editing, and optimization of your blog posts and pages.

 Content marketing starts with great content.
 Optimizing your content to perform well in search engines has little to do with keyword density and cramming keywords into alt text meta tags.
 That’s kind of spammy when you stop to think about it.